-Affixes of nouns in Georgian Sign Language (GESL)
+Affixes of Nouns in Georgian Sign Language (GESL)

 Georgian Sign Language, GESL, nouns, affix, sign languages, morphology.Abstract